simeononsecurity/simeononsecurity.ch/content/articles/fortinet-vs-cisco-comparing-network-security-applicances/index.en.md

 Another important feature of network security appliances is their ability to provide **real-time monitoring and reporting**.
 This allows organizations to quickly identify and respond to potential threats, reducing the risk of data loss or other security incidents.
 In addition, many network security appliances offer advanced **analytics capabilities**, allowing organizations to gain insights into their network security posture and identify areas for improvement.

-In conclusion, network security appliances are an essential tool for organizations of all sizes that need to protect against cyber threats.
+Wrapping up, network security appliances are an essential tool for organizations of all sizes that need to protect against cyber threats.
 They provide a range of security features and benefits, including reducing the risk of data breaches, protecting against malware and phishing attacks, and providing secure remote access to networks.
 With their ability to be customized and integrated with other security tools, network security appliances offer a comprehensive security solution that can help organizations stay ahead of the evolving threat landscape.

 ### Overview of Fortinet and Cisco